semantic-systems/sems-event-deduplication/README.md

 Examples of noisy instances are followed:
    1. Image captions of a link in the main page mentioning the search keywords
    2. Usage of the search keyword appears in context with pragmatical difference,
-      - A flood of doubt arrives at the White House.
+      - A flood of doubts arrives at the White House.
       - An Earthquaking speech by president Trump.

 ### How to detect and remove them
 for each title,
-1. run a community detection algorithm which computes cosine similarity to each pair of sentences, then creats clusters by thresholding the minimal similarity score to be in one cluster.
+1. run a community detection algorithm which computes cosine similarity to each pair of sentences, then creates clusters by thresholding the minimal similarity score to be in one cluster.
 2. annotate event type with an event type detector that is trained to detect tropical storm events, which in this benchmark is considered as flooding, hurricane, tornado, tsunami and (tropical) storm.
 Other events include earthquakes, explosions, wildfire and drought.
+3. 1-D DBSCAN clustering on publication date (min_samples = 3, delta = 1).
+Remove outliers.
+Keep the biggest cluster.
+All instances in a cluster are published continuously (one-day interval).
-3. annotate linked entities with spacy linker,
+4. annotate linked entities with spacy linker,
 4. remove clusters with only oos predictions (benchmark bias 1: false negatives of event detector)
 5. set clusters with only one type of predicted event as easy cluster, for this the best is to be coupled with a high threshold for creating clusters.
 6. compute entropy of the predicted event type distribution for each cluster.